DMV Records and Types of Information

 Failure to comply with these policies will result in disciplinary action in accordance with state and federal laws and regulations and/or civil or criminal prosecution.

-California Vehicle Code (CVC) section 1810 allows the public to obtain your DMV information by filling out the Request for Driver License/Identification Card Information or the Request for Vehicle/Vessel Registration Information form (INF 70D/70R) and submitting the appropriate fee (provided on form) for each request.
+California Vehicle Code (CVC) sections 1808 and 1810 allow any person or entity to obtain the public driver’s license record or vehicle registration record for a permissible use by filling out the Request for Driver License/Identification Card Information, the Request for Vehicle/Vessel Registration Information, or Request for Record Information form (INF 70D/70R/70) and submitting the appropriate fee (provided on the form) for each request.

-CVC sections 1808.21 and 1810.2 allow government and commercial requesters who have an account with the department that has been approved to obtain DMV record information for a legitimate business use to access your information without notifying you.
+CVC sections 1810 and 1810.2 allow government and commercial requesters who have been issued a requester code by the department to obtain the public driver’s license record or vehicle registration record for a governmental or legitimate business use without notifying you.

 CVC section 1808.22 requires the department to notify you when DMV releases your residence address to an attorney for a motor vehicle related incident.

-DMV maintains the integrity of its database, which contains approximately 24 million driver license/identification card records.
-If your record contains incorrect information, request a correction by completing a Driver License Record Correction Request (Traffic Violations/Convictions Only) (DL 207) or Traffic Accident Record Correction Request (Traffic Accident Information Only) (DL 208).
-You may
+DMV maintains the integrity of its database, which contains approximately 26 million driver license/identification card records.
+The DMV receives conviction information from the courts.
+If you believe that your DMV driver’s license record contains incorrect information regarding a traffic violation/conviction, you can request a review and correction of that information by contacting the court or by completing and submitting a Driver License Record Correction Request (Traffic Violations/Convictions Only) (DL 207).
+For a suspected error regarding a traffic accident that appears on your DMV driver’s license record, you can request a review and correction of that information by completing and submitting a Traffic Accident Record Correction Request (Traffic Accident Information Only) (DL 208).
+You may:

-- pick one up at any DMV field office.
+- pick up these forms at any DMV field office.

-For additional information contact the Mandatory Actions Unit at (916) 657-6525 or write to them at:
+For additional information on these matters, contact the DMV’s Mandatory Actions Unit at (916) 657-6525, or write to them at:

 Department of Motor Vehicles